thosgood/this-weeks-finds/markdown/101-151/week105.md

 Now a principal O(n)-bundle is basically the same thing as an n-dimensional real vector bundle - there are obvious ways to go back and forth between these concepts.
-A principal O(∞)-bundle is thus very much like a real vector bundle of *arbitrary* dimension, but where we don\'t care about adding on arbitrarily many 1-dimensional trivial bundles.
-If we take the collection of isomorphism classes of real vector bundles over X and decree two to be equivalent if they become isomorphic after adding on trivial bundles, we get something called KX, the \"real K-theory of X\".
-It\'s not hard to see that this is a group.
-Taking what I\'ve said and working a bit, it follows that
+A principal O(∞)-bundle is thus very much like a real vector bundle of *arbitrary* dimension, but where we don't care about adding on arbitrarily many 1-dimensional trivial bundles.
+If we take the collection of isomorphism classes of real vector bundles over X and decree two to be equivalent if they become isomorphic after adding on trivial bundles, we get something called KX, the "real K-theory of X".
+It's not hard to see that this is a group.
+Taking what I've said and working a bit, it follows that

 KX = \[X, BO(∞)\]

-where the right-hand side means \"homotopy classes of maps from X to BO(∞)\".
+where the right-hand side means "homotopy classes of maps from X to BO(∞)".
 If we take X to be S^n+1^, we see

 KS^n+1^ = π~n+1~(BO(∞)) = π~n~(O(∞))